kbjohnson-penn/video-deid/README.md

 # Video De-Identification

-This project is a Python script designed to process videos by blurring detected faces, thereby anonymizing individuals in the footage.
+This project is a Python package designed to process videos by blurring detected faces, thereby anonymizing individuals in the footage.
 It leverages body and facial keypoints to locate people within each video frame and subsequently applies a blur effect.
 The application offers features such as extracting keypoints to CSV, interpolation for missing frames, and showing progress during processing.

 This tool is particularly beneficial for those seeking to maintain privacy in video data, as it ensures the protection of individual identities.